Paver Patterns & Borders: How to Create a Stunning Patio or Driveway for Your Orlando, FL Home

 Hey, this is kind of fun.

 See a paver pattern you love, but it seems too big for your small patio?
-Good news — just about every pattern comes in different sizes, so you can choose that pattern in a smaller size.
+Good news — just about every pattern comes in different sizes, so that you can choose that pattern in a smaller size.

 Paver Patterns: Playing It Safe